What is x402r

 - Factories enable on-demand instance deployment

-- Stateless conditions work across multiple operators
+- Stateless conditions work across many operators

 Security First